eed3si9n/learning-scalaz/docs/03/b.md

 res2: Double = 40.0
 ```

 Note: As of scalaz 7.1 we need to explicitly unwrap tags.
 Previously we could just do `2 * mass`.
-Likely due to problem on REPL, `Tag.unwrap` doesn't work, so I had to use `Tag.unsubst`.
+Due to a problem on REPL
+[SI-8871](https://issues.scala-lang.org/browse/SI-8871), `Tag.unwrap` doesn't work, so I had to use `Tag.unsubst`.
 Just to be clear, `A @@ KiloGram` is an infix notation of `scalaz.@@[A, KiloGram]`.
 We can now define a function that calculates relativistic energy.

 ```scala